Am I too old to be a Truck Driver?What really matters when considering a career in trucking

 To get the license, you’ll need to pass the CDL exam, which can be difficult without the proper training.
 Plus, even if you somehow do pass the CDL exam without training, most carriers won’t hire you without some experience, like the kind you get from attending a quality, credible CDL training school.
 Put simply: It’s pretty important to get CDL training.

-Fortunately, Roadmaster Drivers School provides comprehensive Class A CDL training (featuring flexible scheduling and taking as little as 4 weeks!) with expert instructors.
+Fortunately, Roadmaster Drivers School provides Class A CDL training that takes 4 weeks with qualified instructors.
 In addition to the CDL training itself, Roadmaster also offers career services to help you find the job opportunity that’s right for you with one of the nation’s top carriers after graduation.
 In fact, many Roadmaster students even get pre-hired before graduation and have their future jobs lined up while still in the first couple weeks of training!